Deseret Book Company: Deseret Book

-By 1920, both antecedent bookstores were closed and a single new Deseret Book Company building was constructed in downtown Salt Lake City at site of the former ZCMI Center Mall.
+By 1920, both antecedent bookstores were closed and a single new Deseret Book Company building was constructed in downtown Salt Lake City at site of the future, now demolished, ZCMI Center Mall.
 Ownership of Deseret Book was split between the Deseret News (70%) and the Deseret Sunday School Union (30%).
 However, the Union would manage the bookstore until 1932 when Deseret Book was incorporated for-profit as the "Utah Company".
 The Deseret News bought out the Sunday School Union in 1948 to become sole owner of the bookstore, but both the Deseret News and Deseret Book are now subsidiaries of DMC, which manages for-profit assets of the LDS Church.
 Deseret News Press printed nearly all Deseret Book publications until the 1960s when the company began seeking other competitive bids.

 Through the 1930s, the bookstore focused mostly on Sunday school needs such as lesson manuals.
 Though the bookstore introduced relatively few new authors, several important works were published in this period.
 Notably, B. H. Roberts' magnum opus, the six-volume Comprehensive History of the Church of Jesus Christ of Latter-day Saints, 1930.
 Deseret Book did not accept manuscripts for publication until the 1940s when the company made a push for new authors.

 Deseret Book expanded into motion picture equipment and photographic supplies in the 1940s.
 Winning an exclusive contract to distribute for Bell & Howell in Utah and parts of Idaho and Wyoming, Deseret Book supplied 16 mm film projectors to the LDS Church.
 Becoming a film distribution and rental outfit, the Deseret Book "Censorship Committee on Films" was established in 1946 because regular employees were unable to review all the films it handled.
 By 1950, 18 members sat on the committee.